NWChemEx/PluginPlay/docs/source/developer/design/cache.rst

 - Hashes can be very fragile

-  - For a deterministic hash algorithm, one needs to prepare the input in the exact same state in order to guarantee the same hash.
+  - For a deterministic hash algorithm, one needs to prepare the input in the same state in order to guarantee the same hash.
 This can be difficult for a variety of reasons:

     - Operations which are equivalent in infinite precision arithmetic are in general not equivalent with finite precision arithmetic